BrianJ-27/profile-card-component/README.md

 </div>
 ```

-I am proud of this piece of code because I used the background shorthand to add multiple background images into the layout
+I am proud of this piece of code because I used the background shorthand property to add multiple background images into the layout

 ```css
 @media only screen and (min-width: 768px) {